BloxBetting/BloxTools/README.md

 ## 📝 To-Do List 📝

-:white_square_button: ✨ Add support for more battle types**: Currently focused on 2v2, but I plan to extend functionality to other game modes, mainly leading team highlights.
+:white_square_button: ✨ Add support for more battle types- functionality to other game modes, mainly leading team highlights.

 :white_square_button: 📈 Add a Net gain / Loss tracker to track how much your up / down per session, as well as your starting balance